by Susan Flantzer © Unofficial Royalty 2019

 Prince George William of Great Britain was born at St. James’ Palace in London, England on November 13, 1717.
 His parents were the Prince and Princess of Wales, the future King George II and his wife, born Caroline of Ansbach.
 George William was the first of his parents’ eight children to be born in Great Britain.
 His four elder siblings, Frederick, Prince of Wales, Anne, Princess Royal, Princess Amelia, and Princess Caroline, had all been born in the Electorate of Hanover, now in Lower Saxony, Germany.

-George William’s great-grandmother, Sophia of the Palatinate, Electress of Hanover was the heiress presumptive to Queen Anne of Great Britain in accordance with the Act of Settlement 1701, but Sophia died two months before Queen Anne died.
-Upon Queen Anne’s death on August 1, 1714, George William’s grandfather succeeded to the British throne as King George I of Great Britain and his father became the heir apparent to the British throne and was created Prince of Wales the following month.
+George William’s great-grandmother, Sophia of the Palatinate, Electress of Hanover was the heiress presumptive to Queen Anne of Great Britain per the Act of Settlement 1701, but Sophia died two months before Queen Anne died.
+Upon Queen Anne’s death on August 1, 1714, George William’s grandfather succeeded to the British throne as King George I of Great Britain.
+His father became the heir apparent to the British throne and was created Prince of Wales the following month.

 In February 1718, Prince George William became ill.
 The infant prince died at about 8:00 PM on February 17, 1718, at Kensington Palace in London.
 The London Gazette officially reported that Prince George William “had been taken ill about ten days before of a cough and strainess of breathing, from which he had been recovering till the foggy weather on the 15th and 16th, which occasioning a relapse into his strainess of breathing, he fell into convulsions and died.”
 An autopsy determined that he had been born with a “polyp on his heart.”